-Step 7 - know when to get help
+Step 7 - Know when to get help

-You can get help from your local advice or law centre, a solicitor, many charities, and organisations like Consumer Direct.
-See useful contacts for more details.
+You can get help from your local advice or law centre, a solicitor, many charities, and organisations like Citizens Advice, Consumer Service, or ACAS.

-"I got into debt when I lost my job.
+I got into debt when I lost my job.
 My credit card company started sending me letters saying that if I didn't pay it all off immediately, they'd send the bailiffs round.
 But I didn't have the money.
 When I phoned the ‘helpline’ they said they'd take me to court, add £300 court fees to my debt, and a bailiff would come into my flat and take all my things.
 I offered to pay what I could each week, but he wouldn't have any of it.
 I was so desperate I thought about taking out another loan.

 But then I went to see an adviser.
 She said that they couldn't take my things, and that he had broken the law by saying they could.
 She said that if they took me to court, the court would only make me pay off what I could afford each week - exactly the same as I had already offered!
-We wrote out my income and all my expenses and worked out I could only afford to pay £3.50 a week.
+We wrote out my income and all my expenses and worked out I could only afford to pay £2.50 a week.

 When I phoned him back, it was so much easier because I knew the law was on my side.
-They backed down eventually and accepted £3.50 a week.
+They backed down eventually and accepted £2.50 a week.
 They had no choice."